P10911004-NPUST/rice_heat-stress/markdown/NBT_staining_JK.md

 1. Dissect the root and fully immersed the root tip into the NBT solution.
 2. Vacumm 2 minutes under ~ 650 mmHg ( the lid should be opened ).
-3. Subsequently, close the lid and incubate under 37&deg;C for 10 minutes ~ 2 hours, depends on the root tip condition.
+3. Subsequently, close the lid and incubate under 37&deg;C for 10 minutes ~ 2 hours, depends on the root condition.
 - Generally, 10 mins is appropritate for young root ( less than one week old ), and the extremely old root ( more than two weeks old ) may require 2 hours.